UMN-EDA/BeGAN-benchmarks/README.md

  - BeGAN_*_voltage_map_regular_cdf.png (per-PDN node cumulative IR drop distributions for regular PDN)
  - BeGAN_*_voltage_map_irregular_cdf.png (per-PDN node cumulative IR drop distributions for irregular PDN)

+Note that for ASAP7 technology we do not generate the irregular PDNs due to the small die areas of the benchmark.

 ## Gallery

 Sample images from both real circuit and BeGAN benchmarks displayed below for